Killfaeh/Peguy3D/README.md

 ### Built-in documentation

-A documentation is available inside Péguy Vectors.
+A documentation is available inside Péguy 3D.
 You can read it by clicking on the Help menu.</br>

 <div align="center">
 <img src="./doc/10-help.png">